Brand0nLe/mini-pill-pal/README.md

 ## FDA Drug Label API

 The FDA Drug Label API provides access to drug label information, including names, strengths, dosage forms, and more.
-It is a public API and does not require an API key or authentication.

-To get started with the FDA Drug Label API:

-1. Visit the [FDA Drug Label API Documentation](https://urlgoeshere) to learn more about the API and its capabilities.
+To use this API in the Medication Reminder App, you can visit the [FDA Drug Label API Documentation](https://api.fda.gov/drug/label) to learn more about the API and its capabilities.

-For more details on using the FDA Drug Label API, refer to the [FDA Drug Label API Documentation](https://urlgoeshere).
+For more details on using the FDA Drug Label API, refer to the [FDA Drug Label API Documentation](https://api.fda.gov/drug/label).

 ## Disclaimer